 25. Writing Skills

-As most people can only write at the 10th-grade level, having solid writing skills will make you a strong candidate for many positions.
+As most people write at the 8th-grade level, having solid writing skills will make you a strong candidate for many positions.
 Even if the position does not call for writing skills specifically, this is a hard skill you should always include on your resume.

-Employers often become tired of reading reports and emails (not to mention resumes) filled with typos and simple grammatical errors.
+Employers often tire of reading reports and emails (not to mention resumes) filled with typos and simple grammatical errors.
+If your communication is polished and error-free, it reflects your professionalism and attention to detail, making a positive impression on potential employers.

 How to Identify Your Best Skills

-Some people find it challenging to look at their own skill set objectively.
-Even experienced workers aren’t sure what their strengths are or how to make their key skills stand out from the crowd.
+Some people find it challenging to look at their own skillset objectively.
+Even experienced workers aren’t sure what their strengths are or how to highlight them on their resume.

-If you fall in this category, you can do a few things to hone in on the attributes you want to impress upon an employer.
+If you fall in this category, here’s how to identify and emphasize the qualities you want to impress employers with.

 1. Reflect on Your Career